Skip to main content

 NearEwBoundaryNoOlfp

-The end of a road / cul-de-sac not connected to a building tie-in and with no OLFP.
-Ignore if not intended to be a low point.
+The end of a road or cul-de-sac is not connected to a building tie-in and has no OLFP.
+Ignore this warning if the location is not intended to be a low point.

-Resolution: Add an OLFP feature to a road in the project, crossing a road centreline and EW extent / other road centreline.
+Add an OLFP feature to a road in the project.
+It should cross a road centerline and the earthworks extent or another road centerline.